 In the hustle and bustle of life it's easy to miss the small things.
 Be they where you put the keys or a post-work trip to the supermarket--Let's face it, things get forgotten.
 While we all struggle to organize our lives through a myriad of digital and analog means, one of the biggest things you can to do to help your feline friend not get forgotten is to be aware.
-As a prototypical predator (and harkening back to their evolutionary roots), your feline friend will not usually show weakness until it is unbearable.
-This can include injuries, not feeling well due to conditions like diabetes and hyperthyroidism, dental disease, kidney disease, etc. The good thing is that by being just a little vigilant and noting when things are off, you can potentially change the life of your furry loved one.
-If you find yourself thinking the following thoughts, then it's not a bad idea to see your veterinarian (sooner rather than later) for help:
+As a prototypical predator (and harkening back to their evolutionary roots), your feline will usually not show weakness until it is unbearable.
+This can include injuries, not feeling well due to conditions like diabetes and hyperthyroidism, dental disease, kidney disease, etc. The good news is that by being just a little vigilant and noting when things are even subtly off, you can potentially change the life of your furry loved one.
+If you find yourself thinking the following thoughts, then it's not a bad idea to see your trust cat veterinarian (sooner rather than later) for help:

 1. She's eating me out of house and home (or not)!

 2. That was outside of the box (not in a good way)!

 3. "Slim" isn't so slim anymore!

 4. The beast has been unleashed (or not)!